 See the Data guide: TSS declaration data requirements on NICTA for more information on Additional Procedure Codes supported on the TSS Simplified Procedure.
-Further explanation and an index list can be found on GOV.UK: Appendix 2 contains the specific completion rules instruction for each three-digit Union and National Additional Procedure Code that can be used for imports.
+Further explanation and a Document Code list can be found on GOV.UK: Appendix 2 contains the specific completion rules instruction for each three-digit Union and National Additional Procedure Code that can be used for imports.